AI/ML System Design Interview — Design & Architecture

 Common Mistakes with System Design at Principal Level

-- Designing at the same depth as a senior engineer interview — principal-level expects you to go 2-3 levels deeper on critical components
+- Designing at the same depth as a senior engineer interview.
+Principal-level expects you to go 2-3 levels deeper on critical components.

-- Ignoring cost and capacity planning — at this scale, architecture decisions are fundamentally economic decisions
+- Ignoring cost and capacity planning.
+At this scale, architecture decisions are fundamentally economic decisions.

-- Not discussing failure modes for every major component — at 10 billion requests per day, everything that can fail will fail
+- Not discussing failure modes for every major component.
+At 10 billion requests per day, everything that can fail will fail.

-- Treating the system as purely technical — principal engineers must address the organizational, operational, and business implications of their architecture
+- Treating the system as purely technical.
+Principal engineers must address the organizational, operational, and business implications of their architecture.

 Related to System Design at Principal Level